HeardLibrary/digital-scholarship/script/python/basics.md

 <img src="../images/package-directory.png">

 Notice that there is a third file in the directory called `__init__.py`.
-This file actually doesn't have any contents - its presence is simply a signal to Python that the directory is a package.
+That file actually doesn't have any contents - its presence is simply a signal to Python that the directory is a package.

 Now create this script in the directory where you placed the `functions` folder: